openmrv/MRV/Modules_2/coded.md

-*   The second button on the map control panel (Figure 1, C) will add and remove the time series viewer from the map.
+*   The second button on the map control panel ("Toggle time series viewer") will add and remove the time series viewer from the map.

 ![alt_text](images/CODED/img22.png "image_tooltip")

 *   The time series with the model fit can be displayed for any location by clicking on the map.
 In the example above, the change date layer from Landsat/CODED is shown on the map for a location in the Democratic Republic of the Congo.
 *   To view the image for a specific data value on the chart on the map, simply click on it in the time series viewer.
+*   **Notes**
+    * It may take a while for the chart to generate.
+The window will note that it is processing with the message "Processing, please wait".
+    * If the chart does not display that message nor update, it may be that your cursor is still in a geometry editing mode - make sure to turn off geometry editing and try clicking on the map again.

 **Interpreting the Map**